dvphnc/travia-next/README.md

 <br/>

-Three category pages for Asia, Europe, and Americas.
+Three category pages for Asia, Europe, and the Americas.
 A search page that filters stories by destination, tag, or keyword.
 A full story listing so nothing gets buried.
-The navbar sticks to the top and gets a soft shadow as you scroll down.
+The navbar sticks to the top and picks up a soft shadow as you scroll.

 </details>

 <details>
-<summary>&nbsp;<b>Sharing</b></summary>
+<summary>&nbsp;<b>Sharing a story</b></summary>

 <br/>

 Every post has a share panel in the sidebar with buttons for X, Facebook, Instagram, and a copy link option.
-The cards on the home page have quick share buttons too so you can send a story along without clicking into it.
+The cards on the home page have quick share buttons too, so you can send a story along without opening it first.

 </details>